In the previous entry we created our first TypeScript application. We simply created an empty folder and put our files inside.

 : Git configuration fileREADME.md

-: Basic documentation of the project
+: Basic project documentation

-“src” folder
+“src” Folder

 or app.ts